 I had the great pleasure of speaking at TEDx Drew University on March 30th.
 The event, held at their beautiful concert hall, was themed “Nature of Being”.
 In line with the introspective theme, I reached deep within to explore what it is in my nature (and nurture!) that may have propelled me into my entrepreneurial endeavor at Wholistic Research and Education Foundation and drafted my talk entitled “Demystifying Cannabis with an Engineering Mindset”.
-I will share the video once it is released by TED, but until then, I hope you enjoy the below write up:
+Enjoy!
+You can also access the talk script below:

 I couldn’t help smiling when I walked into a natural remedy shop in London called Neil’s Yard Remedies last summer and saw these quotes written on their back wall.
 Plant medicine wisdom, or humor depending on our perspective—so succinctly put!